krixik-ai/krixik-docs/README.md

 ### Initialize your Session

-To [initialize](https://krixik-docs.readthedocs.io/en/latest/system/initialization/initialize_and_authenticate/) your Krixik CLI session you will need your unique `api_key` and `api_url` secrets.
+To [initialize](https://krixik-docs.readthedocs.io/en/latest/system/initialization/initialize_and_authenticate/) your Krixik client session you will need your unique `api_key` and `api_url` secrets.
 Beta testers will receive their secrets from Krixik admin.

 Instead of handling your secrets directly, we strongly recommend storing them in an `.env` file and loading them via [python-dotenv](https://pypi.org/project/python-dotenv/).